rbooth84/homelab/README.md

 5. Verify that the Virtual IP is working
    - Run `kubectl get pods -n kube-system`
      - You should see a pod with a name that starts with `kube-vip-ds-` and it should have a running status
-   - Open your browser to https://172.16.0.10:6443/.
+   - Open your browser to your kube-vip ip e.g. https://172.16.0.10:6443/.
 The browser will give you some security warnings about not being secure.

 ## Install MetalLB
 If you chose to use Kube-VIP for services this can be skipped